-Your heat and air conditioning controls are mounted on the dog house instrument panel in COE models and below the right hand instrument panel in conventional models.
+Your heat and air conditioning controls are mounted in the right hand instrument panel.
 Additionally, the sleeper compartment may also contain a separate heating and cooling system with separate controls.

 WARNING!
 Exhaust fumes from the engine contain carbon monoxide, a colorless and odorless gas.
 Do not breathe the engine exhaust gas.
-A poorly maintained, damaged or corroded exhaust system can allow carbon monoxide to enter the cab or sleeper.
+A poorly maintained, damaged or corroded exhaust system can allow carbon monoxide to enter the cab.
 Entry of carbon monoxide into the cab is also possible from other vehicles nearby.
 Failure to properly maintain your vehicle could cause carbon monoxide to enter the cab/sleeper and causes serious illness.

-CAUTION: Never idle your vehicle for prolonged periods of time if you sense that exhaust fumes are entering the cab or sleeper.
+CAUTION: Never idle your vehicle for prolonged periods of time if you sense that exhaust fumes are entering the cab.
 Investigate the cause of the fumes and correct it as soon as possible.
 If the vehicle must be driven under these conditions, drive only with the windows slightly open.
 Failure to repair the source of the exhaust fumes may lead to personal harm.

-NOTE: Keep the engine exhaust system and the vehicle's cab/ sleeper ventilation system properly maintained.
-It is recommended that the vehicle's exhaust system and cab/sleeper be inspected
+NOTES:Keep the engine exhaust system and the vehicle's ventilation system properly maintained.
+It is recommended that the vehicle's exhaust system and cab be inspected

-- By a competent technician every 15,000 miles - Whenever a change is noticed in the sound of the exhaust system - Whenever the exhaust system, underbody, cab or sleeper is damaged
+- by a competent technician every 15,000 miles - when a change is noticed in the sound of the exhaust system - if the exhaust system, underbody, or cab is damaged

 NOTE: To allow for proper operation of the vehicle ventilation system, keep the inlet grille at the base of the windshield clear of snow, ice, leaves and other obstructions at all times.

-NOTE: Do not stay in the vehicle with the engine running or idling for more than 10 minutes with the vehicle's Heater and A/C ventilation system in RECIRC or at LOW FAN SPEED.
+NOTE: Do not stay in the vehicle with the engine running or idling for more than 10 minutes with the vehicle's Heater / AC ventilation system in RECIRC or at LOW FAN SPEED.
 Even with the ventilation system On, running the engine while parked or stopped for prolonged periods of time is not recommended.